top of page

 In March 2025, we returned to this remarkable, easy-to-miss little Restaurant, now famous on TV, in the Basque countryside town of Tolosa, 28 km inland from San Sebastián.

 Tolosa is a town and municipality in the Basque province of Gipuzkoa in northern Spain.
-It is located in the valley of the Oria River, and Casa Julian is opposite the river.
+It is located in the valley of the Oria River, and Casa Julian is directly across from the river.

 Once you find the Restaurant and walk in, you might think you are in the wrong place.
 You will see an area containing several fridges, loads of crates, etc., and you will likely turn around and walk out again until you are greeted warmly by El jefe, Matías Gorrochategui.